danielsdeleo/deep_merge/README.md

       Set to true to skip any unmergeable elements from source
     :knockout_prefix        DEFAULT: nil
       Set to string value to signify prefix which deletes elements from existing element
+    :preserve_knockout      DEFAULT: false
+      Set to true to preserve the knockout element from the source
     :sort_merged_arrays     DEFAULT: false
       Set to true to sort all arrays that are merged together
     :unpack_arrays          DEFAULT: nil